Top 3 Trend Trading Strategies

 Conclusion

 Trend trading can be done on a long-term and short-term basis.
 Identifying your style of trading the trend is important to then identify the right market to trade on.
 While longer-term investors may opt for the stock market, short-term traders can trade across multiple asset classes.
-With Admirals, you can use the Invest.MT5 account to invest in physical shares with competitive commissions and capitalise on dividend payouts.
+With Admiral Markets, you can use the Invest.MT5 account to invest in physical shares with competitive commissions and capitalise on dividend payouts.
 You can also use the Trade.MT5 accounts to trade CFDs on thousands of global markets and trade long and short.

 Trade with a risk-free demo account